The Critical Importance Of Praise And Encouragement In Child Development

 • Approval

-Children need Encouragement to fulfil the following 5 objectives:
+Children Need Encouragement to Fulfil 5 objectives

 • Support in attempting new or difficult tasks